Back to School Summer Slam kicks off Saturday

 GREENVILLE (WNCT) — Join 9OYS for “Now in ENC.”
 It’s a time for our digital reporters to dive into local topics in Eastern North Carolina and host guests to further the conversation.

-9OYS Digital Reporter Cheyenne Pagan and 9OYS Morning Edition Reporter Ford Sanders, both caught up with William Knight Jr., Director of Mission Outreach to talk about the upcoming Back to School Summer Slam that kicks off Saturday, July 24.
+9OYS digital reporter Cheyenne Pagan and 9OYS Morning Edition reporter Ford Sanders caught up with William Knight Jr., Director of Mission Outreach to talk about the upcoming Back to School Summer Slam that kicks off Saturday.

 “We are going to be doing registration, each school per capita by percentage will have the opportunity to receive a $5,000 grant, those who have the higher percentage,” said Knight.